yamunasoftware/MySadhana/README.md

 deletion.
 To rearrange your notes in your dashboard, simple use the pin button in the order of which you want the notes to appear.

-When inside of the notes editor, there will be a HTML markdown display and a smaller editor area underneath.
+When inside of the notes editor, there will be a HTML markdown display and a editor area underneath.
-The display area allows for a more presentable format of the note.
+The editor area will have green text, which indicates that editing is on in that region.The display area allows for a more presentable format of the note.
 The editor is for you to customize your note and make it look the way you want to using the power of HTML syntax.
 All click events are disabled for the display portion of the note.
 To save the note, you must exit out from the note, using the exit button at the top left of the screen.

 After changing the order or deleting notes in your dashboard, on one device, you should reload the app if the app